cocteau/technomagic-dialects/README.md

 # Technomagic Dialects

 Contained herein are a set of simple aliases and symbolic links making up a "dialect" with which you can "speak" to a POSIX-conformant shell.
 It helps you think about computer commands using metaphors other than "computer commands," importing various metaphors sourced from differing cultural contexts.
-These include, for example, a "text based game" such as an old-school MUD or RPG, pop-cultural references such as Harry Potter spells, and other, more esoteric cultural dialects.
+These include, for example, a "text based game" such as an old-school MUD or RPG, pop-cultural references such as mystical spells, and other, more esoteric cultural dialects.

 ![Animated GIF showing the use of the locking and unlocking charms on a macOS system from the Harry Potter dialect.](https://i.imgur.com/NhE2S80.gif)